DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 ## More Examples

-If you encounter a difficult situation while working with DOM elements, let us know by posting at [our Support Center](https://www.devexpress.com/Support/Center/Question/ChangeFilterSet/1?FavoritesOnly=False&MyItemsOnly=False&MyTeamItemsOnly=False&TechnologyName=Testing+Tools&PlatformName=AllPlatforms&ProductName=AllProducts&TicketType=All) and if you are not alone we will add an example to this topic.
+If you encounter a difficult situation while working with DOM elements, let us know by posting on [StackOverflow](https://stackoverflow.com/questions/tagged/testcafe) and if you are not alone we will add an example to this topic.